OmarBedawi/my_first_e-store/README.md

     * The basket won't allow users to checkout if their basket is empty.
     * If the basket is empty it offers a link back to the shopping area.
 * #### Responsive Fixed Navbar
-  * Includes dropdown links to the different categories of e-Books, e-Book readers and account pages.
+  * Includes dropdown links to the different categories of e-Books, e-Book readers and profile pages.
   * Logo text disappears on smaller screens, key elements (basket and account dropdown) remain as icons, while less essential links are stored in the mobile dropdown.
 * #### Simple Footer
     * Footer remains consistent across the site and includes three social links and a link to the creator's github page.
 All external links create a new tab rather than change the current windows location.

+### Features Left to Implement
+* #### Styled Superuser Dashboard
+    * With more time, a nicely styled dashboard would be created for super users.
+    Currently it is just the standard Django admin dashboard which is usable but if is fitting with the rest of the site would be better for UX.
+* #### Discount for users
+    * With more time, I would like to implement a function for discount.
+At the moment there is only a discount voice displayed between order total and grand total that is fake for now, is only
+    showing: "Discount to apply: 0%"
+* #### Custom 404 Page
+    * Fairly self explanatory, but this feature wasn't deemed necessary for the site to be deployed.

 ---